 We also began granting stock appreciation rights, or SARs, in July 2005 as part of our stock-based compensation plans to limit the dilutive impact of our equity plans.
-Prior to January 1, 2006, we also accounted for these SARs grants under the recognition and measurement provisions of APB Opinion No. 25, which requires expense to be recognized equal to the amount by which the quoted market value exceeds the original grant price on a mark-to-market basis.
+Prior to January 1, 2006, we accounted for these SARs grants under the recognition and measurement provisions of APB Opinion No. 25, which requires expense to be recognized equal to the amount by which the quoted market value exceeds the original grant price on a mark-to-market basis.
 Therefore, we recognized \$5.8 million of compensation cost in the last six months of 2005 related to SARs.
 On January 1, 2006, as required under the provisions of Statement No. 123(R), those SARs granted prior to, but not yet vested as of December 31, 2005, were expensed based on grant date fair value estimated in accordance with the original provisions of Statement No. 123 and all SARs granted subsequent to December 31, 2005 will be expensed based on grant-date fair value estimated in accordance with Statement No. 123(R).
+The cumulative effect of change in accounting principle is related to expense recognized on SARs for the second half of 2005.

 As a result of adopting Statement No. 123(R) on January 1, 2006, our income before income taxes and net income for the first quarter are \$1.6 million and \$1.3 million lower, respectively, than if we had continued to account for share-based compensation under Opinion No. 25.
-Basic and diluted earnings per share for the first quarter would have been \$0.44 and \$0.42, respectively, if we had not adopted Statement No. 123(R), compared to reported basic and diluted earnings per share of \$0.43 and \$0.41, respectively.
+Basic and diluted earnings per share for the first quarter would have been \$0.45 and \$0.43, respectively, if we had not adopted Statement No. 123(R), compared to reported basic and diluted earnings per share of \$0.44 and \$0.42, respectively.
 Also, as a result of adopting Statement No. 123(R), our December 31, 2005 unearned deferred compensation and additional paid-in capital related to our restricted stock issuances was eliminated.